R-Lum/Luminescence/cran-comments.md

 ## Release summary

+- new address...

 ## Addressed CRAN issues

 > Undeclared package ‘shiny’ in Rd xrefs

-We removed the link to the 'shiny' package, since it is not used direclty by 'Luminescence'.
+We removed the link to the 'shiny' package, since it is not used directly by 'Luminescence'.

 ## Win-Builder